A Sequence Of Characters Typically Enclosed In Double Quotes

 Q: Can I use single quotes instead of double quotes for strings?

 A: In some languages, like Python, you can use either single quotes or double quotes to define strings.
-The choice often depends on the context and personal preference, provided consistency is maintained.
-However, other languages might have stricter rules about quote usage.
+Because of that, the choice often depends on the context and personal preference, provided consistency is maintained.
+Still, other languages might have stricter rules about quote usage.

 Q: How do I handle strings containing special characters like emojis?